FusionAuth/fusionauth-site/site/_posts/2020-07-20-breached-password-detection.md

 [Defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) is a security concept which basically means you shouldn't rely on one single way to protect your systems.
 Preventing a user from using a publicly available password, one that has been compromised, will increase your system security.
 There are numerous publicly available databases of cracked passwords.
 Your auth system can check if a user's password matches anything in these datasets.

+## How to protect against breached passwords

 Setting up your authentication system to check for and prevent use of breached passwords has a couple of benefits:

 * It helps prevent password reuse across systems.
 It's not perfect, but if any systems have been breached, you can prevent reuse of that password in your system.
 * It allows the user to pick whatever password they want, as long as it is unique.
 Whether that means using a password manager, a string of unique words, or an easily remembered, slightly modified quote.

 Enabling breached password detection actually empowers your users.
 Rather than enforcing a certain set of characters in a password, you're disallowing problematic passwords.

-I get frustrated when I'm signing up for an account and am told: "you must have between 26 and 31.5 characters in your password, of which exactly 12 must be uppercase and 15 must be numeric and please hop on one foot while entering your password".
+I don't know about you, but I get frustrated when I'm signing up for an account and am told: "you must have between 26 and 31.5 characters in your password, of which exactly 12 must be uppercase and 15 must be numeric and please hop on one foot while entering your password".
 Okay, maybe I exaggerate a bit.

 If you are going to build this feature, look for available datasets.
 You can also [look for APIs](https://haveibeenpwned.com/API/v3) to help you.
 Consider how to ingest and expose these sets to your auth systems in a performant manner.
 You'll also need to make sure you schedule time to keep these datasets up to date.

-When building this feature, make sure to build a way to force users to change their compromised passwords.
+When building this feature, build a way to force users to change their compromised passwords.
 There's not a ton of literature out there, but [this recent study (PDF)](https://www.ieee-security.org/TC/SPW2020/ConPro/papers/bhagavatula-conpro20.pdf) of almost 250 users over two years showed that only 13% of users with a breached password changed their credentials within three months.
 From the conclusion:

 > Overall, our findings suggest that password breach notifications are failing dramatically, both at causing users to take action and at causing users to take *constructive* action.
 Regulators should take note of the ineffectiveness or absence of breach notifications and impose requirements on companies to implement better practices.

 Ouch.

-## How FusionAuth can help
+## How FusionAuth detects breached passwords

 *Please note that this is a paid edition feature.
 You can [learn more about paid editions here](/pricing).*